 Knowing the Tour Material

 A bus tour compresses that time even more.
-When that bus is rolling you have to talk fast to say more than a few lines about anything you pass.
-But we know far more than you can imagine.
+When that bus is rolling I have to talk fast to say more than a few lines about anything we pass.
+But, trust me, we know far more than you can imagine.

 Guides in Different Flavors